shobhit-singh/shobhit-singh/README.md

 Generally works on Python, SQL, PL/SQL, Business Intelligence & ETL.
 Passionate about Data Science, Big Data & Cloud Computing.<br>

-🌱 I’m currently learning Django & Bootstrap.
+🌱 I’m currently learning Spark.

 If you’d like to get in touch, feel free to connect!